databyjp/ragwrangler/README.md

-# Simple RAG (Retrieval-Augumented Generation) Task Manager
+# RAGWrangler - A simple RAG (Retrieval-Augumented Generation) Task Manager

-Simple RAG Task Manager is a Python project designed to streamline the management of RAG tasks using GPT models and the Weaviate database.
+RAGWrangler is a Python project designed to streamline the management of RAG tasks using generative language models and the Weaviate database.

 With this tool, you can automatically create, retrieve, and store the outputs of RAG tasks in a structured manner in Weaviate, allowing for easy management and tracking of outputs, ultimately saving time and resources.